wittfeldt/smart-home/README.md

 2. Monitoring: humidity level in suspended foundation ("krypgrund") and the water temperature in my floor heating system

 When I bought the Nexa dimmers, I also got a Tellstick Duo.
-It's a USB device that receives and transmits RF-signals (433Mhz), which basically means that you can use it as a light remote or collect readings from wireless sensors.
+It's a USB device that receives and transmits RF-signals  on 433Mhz, which basically means that you can use a computer as a remote or collect readings from wireless sensors.

-I realized that the Tellstick could be used as a "mapping layer" between my remotes and dimmer receivers.
-This would allow me to pair each device once (with the Tellstick) and then control the mapping / grouping completely in software.
+I had this idea of using the Tellstick as a "mapping layer" between my remotes and dimmer receivers.
+This would allow me to pair each remote / dimmer once (with the Tellstick) and then control the mapping between them completely in software.
 At first I was concerned about the extra latency between a button press and effect, but a quick proof of concept showed that it was almost not noticable.

-Next, I used the Tellstick to listen for sensor transmissions and found both my 433 Mhz temperature + humidity devices.
+Next, I used the Tellstick to listen for sensor transmissions and found periodic transmissions from both my 433 Mhz temperature + humidity stations.
 After adding a simple writable stream on top of AWS IoT SDK, sensor readings started flowing into my Kibana visualizations.

 For the floor heating I bought two 1-wire temperature sensors which I glued against the flow and return pipe of my floor heating distribution central.
 At this point i migrated the smart-home software from my iMac to a Raspberry PI installed in the floor heating distribution central to avoid cable installations.